panda-saroj/academic-kickstart/content/home/about.md

 # Biography

 Saroj Panda is a second year Phd Computer Science Student at University of Texas at Arlington .
 His research interests include Deep Neural Network, machine learning, Artificial Intelligence and Software Engineering.
+He works in the Human Data Interaction (HDI) Lab at the University of Texas at Arlington.